mmistakes/made-mistakes-jekyll/_posts/work/2012-08-31-paperfaces.md

 PaperFaces was an [illustration project]({{ site.url }}/articles/paperfaces-ipad-portrait-project/) by designer Michael Rose --- hey that's me!
 Each day I'd draw the face of a stranger using an iPad, a stylus, and the fabulous sketching app *Paper by 53*.
 {:.shorten}

 If you scroll down far enough you can see how my technique evolved from creepy faceless faces to something more realistic and true to life.
-Custom drawn portraits can be ordered by hitting the button below.
 {:.shorten}

-<a href="{{ site.url }}/portraits/" class="btn">Commission a PaperFaces Portrait</a>

 <ul class="th-grid-full">
 {% for post in site.categories.paperfaces %}